antrea-io/antrea/docs/antrea-network-policy.md

 **Note**: The order in which the egress rules are set matter, i.e. rules will be enforced in the order in which they are written.

-**enableLogging**: ClusterNetworkPolicy ingress or egress rule can be audited by enabling it's logging field.
-When `enableLogging` field is set to true, any packet (first packet in the connection) that is matched by this rule will be logged to a separate file (/var/log/antrea/networkpolicy/np.log).
+**enableLogging**: A ClusterNetworkPolicy ingress or egress rule can be audited by enabling its logging field.
+When `enableLogging` field is set to true, the first packet of any connection that matches this rule will be logged to a separate file (`/var/log/antrea/networkpolicy/np.log`).
 These log files can then be retrieved for further analysis.
 By default, rules are not logged.
 The example policy logs all traffic that matches the "DropToThirdParty" egress rule, while the rule "AllowFromFrontend" is not logged.